-As you research medical alert devices with automatic fall detection, don’t let the technical talk intimidate you!
-Use this short glossary of terms to understand the technology that powers Philips Lifeline products.
+As you research medical alert devices with automatic fall detection technology, don’t let the technical talk intimidate you!
+This glossary of terms explains the technology that powers Philips Lifeline products.

 Accelerometer: An accelerometer measures the force of acceleration and speed of movement with a simple equation: Velocity divided by time.
 Accelerometers are found in automatic fall detection devices as well as other everyday items, like mobile phones and game devices.

 Barometer: We’re used to hearing about barometer readings during weather reports, but they’re also helpful indicators of a fall.
-In a fall detection device, a barometer measures a change in atmospheric pressure, which indicates a change of altitude.
+These sensors measure changes in atmospheric pressure that indicate a change of altitude.
 Research shows that adding barometric pressure to accelerometer data increases fall-detection accuracy to 96.9%, sensitivity to 97.5%, and specificity to 96.5%.

-This information should help you and your loved one to feel more confident about choosing a medical alert system with automatic fall detection that helps people stay active and safer.
+Use this information to feel more confident about choosing a medical alert system with automatic fall detection and staying safe and active.